Shao-Group/amaranth/INSTALL.md

 cd amaranth-0.1.0
 ```

+Amaranth is implemented in C++.
+A compiler that supports C++20 is needed.

 Amaranth uses additional libraries of Boost and htslib.
 If they have not been installed in your system, you first
 need to download and install them.
 You might also need to